Ceylon Cinnamon vs Regular Cinnamon: How Research Explains the Differences

 Final Thoughts

 Ceylon cinnamon and regular cinnamon differ in botanical origin, chemical composition, and how they are discussed in scientific research.
-These differences explain why cinnamon type plays such an important role in safety, quality, and intake conversations.
+These differences explain why cinnamon type plays an important role in safety, quality, and intake conversations.